marcikque/Audiocom/README.md

 **The submission deadline is Monday, 2024-Nov-25.** Please note the [Submission Guidelines](home/Submission-Guidelines) of this course.
 Students must work independently, and provide their own results.
 In polybox, please use the same file naming conventions as in the previous assignment.

-The **motivation of this assignment** is to explore the fundamentals of acoustic communication by using audible sound as a carrier for data transmission.
+The **motivation for this assignment** is to explore the fundamentals of acoustic communication by using audible sound as a carrier for data transmission.
 This involves understanding how to embed data into sound through phase shifts and multi-frequency modulation.
 By examining this approach, we aim to grasp the potential and limitations of acoustic data transmission.
 Additionally, a key focus will be on best practices for data representation and visualization, enabling us to derive meaningful conclusions from the evaluation process.